Surviving Lung Cancer: Meet Steadman Harrison

 UAB Medicine patient Steadman Harrison is a one-year cancer survivor.
 He says that his cancer journey has been a lesson in patience, the value of family support, and personal faith.

-After being diagnosed with lung cancer, Harrison came to UAB for treatment under the care of Aparna Hedge, MD, at the O’Neal Comprehensive Cancer Center at UAB.
+After being diagnosed with lung cancer, Harrison came to UAB for treatment under the care of Aparna Hedge, MD, at the UAB O’Neal Comprehensive Cancer Center.
 Due to the size and location of the tumor, surgery was not an option.
 Harrison underwent a series chemotherapy and radiation treatments for several weeks instead, and is now receiving immunotherapy maintenance with complete resolution of his initial symptoms.

 Harrison shares his experience in the following Q & A.